-The purpose of unemployment benefits is to compensate individuals who are out of work through no fault of their own.
-The money for unemployment compensation comes from a special tax on employers.
-You, as an employee, do not pay into this fund, and no money is deducted from your wages to cover you for unemployment.
+The purpose of unemployment insurance benefits is to compensate individuals who lose their jobs through no fault of their own.
+The money for unemployment benefits comes from a special tax on employers.
+You, as an employee, do not pay into this fund — no money is deducted from your wages to cover you for unemployment.

-Once you have established that you have enough wages for a claim, the Employment Department will look at other eligibility factors.
+Once you have shown that you have earned enough wages to qualify for benefits, the Employment Department will look at other factors to decide if you are eligible.
 When you file your claim, a notice may be sent to your employer to verify the reason you are unemployed.
-If you were laid off because of a lack of work, and you meet all other eligibility requirements, you will most likely be entitled to benefits.
-However, if you quit your job or were fired, the Employment Department may conduct a further investigation to determine if you are disqualified from receiving benefits.
-Unemployment benefits will be denied if you were fired for misconduct or quit work without a good cause.
+If you were laid off because of a lack of work, and you meet all other eligibility requirements, you will most likely be entitled to receive benefits.
+However, if you quit your job or were discharged, the Employment Department may investigate further to determine if you might be disqualified from receiving benefits.
+You will be disqualified, and your unemployment benefits will be denied, if you were discharged for misconduct or if you quit work without good cause.

 Misconduct generally means you willfully or recklessly violated a standard of behavior that your employer has the right to expect of an employee — or as the administrative rules describe it, “actions that amount to a willful or wantonly negligent disregard of an employer’s interests.”
 The employer has the burden of proving that the discharge was for misconduct.
 The following examples are the kinds of things that do not amount to misconduct: isolated instances of poor judgment; good faith errors; unavoidable accidents; absences due to illness or disability; or simply lacking the skills or experience necessary for the job.
 Note that if you were discharged for conduct involving the use of drugs or alcohol or for not complying with your employer’s reasonable written drug and/or alcohol policy, special rules may apply.